 Myth 3: All GPS positioning is instantaneous

-While modern devices are becoming faster, GPS positioning is not instantaneous and can take up to 30 seconds to provide location data.
+While modern devices are becoming faster, GPS positioning is not instantaneous and can take up to 30 seconds to provide accurate GPS location data.

-Tip: Reliable monitoring services, like those offered by SafeTCard’s ASIAL Certified Grade A1 Alarm Receiving Centre (ARC), use additional safeguards to ensure that help is dispatched promptly, even with slight GPS delays.
+Tip: Reliable monitoring services, like those offered by SafeTCard’s ASIAL Certified Grade A1 Alarm Receiving Centre (ARC), use additional safeguards to ensure that help is dispatched promptly.

 Myth 4: WiFi can always send positions